prachiguptage/CodepathIos/README.md

 Submitted by: **Prachi Gupta**

-Time spent: **1/2** hours spent in total
+Time spent: **1** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ x ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [ ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.